• Skip to primary navigation

-Playas del Coco in Costa Rica is a popular beach town for both locals and tourists thanks to its close proximity to the Guanacaste International Airport and plethora of stunning beaches.
-It’s a very family friendly destination offering plenty to do and see for a Costa Rican beach vacation.
+Playas del Coco in Costa Rica is a popular beach town for both locals and international visitors thanks to its close proximity to the Guanacaste Airport, other beaches and tons of fun ocean activities.
+Coco is a very family friendly destination in Costa Rica, offering plenty to do and see for a fantastic beach vacation and winter escape.

-In this guide you’ll read about Playas del Coco, where to stay, where to eat, what to do and more to help plan your visit.
+Use our guide to visit Playas del Coco and find out where to stay, where to eat, what to do and more to help plan your dream vacation to Costa Rica!
+Playas del Coco is also known as Playa del Coco.

 Playas del Coco Beach and Town